duereg/hugo-site/content/blog/20190202-project-planning-notes.md

 - Test Plan/Test Matrix up-front
 - Fix broken windows along the way
     - broker time for tech debt
+    - broker time for related bugs in the backlog

 ## Status Update/Communication
 - Constant, detailed, concise status updates in channel -- this is particularly helpful when rolling new people on because you can say "please go back and read the content of the channel for the past week"